BoE's Carney say firms must be more open about carbon footprint

 This could be combined with stress testing to profile the size of the skews from climate change to the returns of various businesses.

-“You peer into the future, building your defenses against a world where extreme events become the norm,” Carney said.
+“You peer into the future, building your defences against a world where extreme events become the norm,” Carney said.
+(Editing by Louise Ireland)